ondrejsuchomel/MSDHomework/README.md

 1. Clone following github repository: https://github.com/ondrejsuchomel/MSDHomework
 2. Set up Terraform - (https://learn.hashicorp.com/tutorials/terraform/install-cli?in=terraform/aws-get-started)
 3. Set up AWS CLI (https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html), aquire AWS credentials (secret and access keys) and set them as enviroment variables via AWS CLI (if necessary refer to documentation for AWS CLI at link above)
-4. Update terraform.tfvars file in *repository/terraform* folder.
+4. Update variables.tf file in *repository/terraform* folder.

 &ensp;&ensp;&ensp;Variables which have to be changed are:
-* credentials_file - if it differs from the one specified in the file,
+* credentials_file - if its location differs from the one specified in the file,
 * bucket_name - name provided here is used for provided solution and buckets have to have unique names
 * ec2_ssh_key_name - if you want to ssh to the ec2